makeabilitylab/physcomp/arduino/buttons.md

 ![Animation showing a floating pin condition when a button is just hooked up to 5V without a pull-down resistor](assets/movies/Arduino_Button_SchematicsAndDiagrams_PullDownResistorWalkthrough_Animation-FloatingPin-Optimized.gif)

+In fact, try wiring up this configuration yourself and running the following program with the Serial Console open.
+What happens when you press the button?
+Try touching the button legs but not actually pressing the button, what happens to the `digitalRead` value?
+Are you reliably tracking the button state?

+{% highlight C %}
+const int INPUT_BUTTON_PIN = 2;
+void setup()
+{
+  pinMode(INPUT_BUTTON_PIN, INPUT)
+  Serial.begin(9600); // for printing values to console }

+void loop()
+{
+  int buttonVal = digitalRead(INPUT_BUTTON_PIN); // returns 0 (LOW) or 1 (HIGH)
+  Serial.println(buttonVal);                     // print value to Serial
+  delay(5);                                      // small delay
+}
+{% endhighlight C %}

 <!-- TODO: consider adding in video of floating pin and effect.
 Use external resistor + LED.
 Have current video so reshooting could be low priority -->

+### An (incorrect) attempt to fix the floating pin

-To solve this, we need to bias the digital input pin to a known voltage state when the circuit is open (the button is not pressed).
+To solve the floating pin problem, we need to bias the digital input pin to a known voltage state when the circuit is open (the button is not pressed).

 You might try to do this by adding `GND` to the other leg of the button like this: